zeidk/enpm809e_summer22_final/README.md

-# enpm809e_summer22_final
+# Packages for the final project Summer 2022 (ENPM809E)

-# Clone this repository in your catkin workspace
+# Steps to clone and run packages

 Assuming you have the catkin workspace `catkin_ws` located in your home directory:
 - `cd ~/catkin_ws/src`